-The Twins and Multiple Births Association have recently rated our service as outstanding.
+The Twins and Multiple Births Association, now the Twins Trust, has previously rated our service as outstanding.

-Our neonatal unit at the Lister cares for premature and sick newborns babies.
+Our neonatal unit at the Lister cares for premature and sick newborn babies.
 The unit is located on the ground floor of our maternity building.
 We also provide a neonatal outreach service.

 If you know your baby will need to be admitted to our neonatal unit, we will make sure that you have the opportunity to visit the unit in preparation for the birth and admission of your baby.

 Our staff appreciate it can be distressing for you to have your baby or babies admitted to our unit so soon after they have been born.
 We are here to help and will do our best to minimise the effects of the separation.
 You will be encouraged to be involved as soon as possible with caring for your baby.

 The Lister neonatal team eased Covid-19 restrictions on the unit in May 2021.

 The unit’s approach to Covid-19 restrictions is based on recommendations by UK charity Bliss, and this latest change is in line with the easing of restrictions across the UK.

 Both parents (or one parent with one designated support person) can care for their baby or babies at the same time.